classes

 in James Bay

-With certified 5Rhythms teachers Joanne Winstanley, Anne Marie Hogya, Shauna Devlin, and Chantell Foss
+5Rhythms classes with Joanne Winstanley, Anne Marie Hogya, Shauna Devlin, and Chantell Foss (plus special guests!)

 (If space permits, drop-in at the door: $25)